pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 Customer data refers to the data that customer applications send to TiDB Cloud clusters for analysis, processing, and storage under their accounts.
 TiDB Cloud classifies customer data into the following categories:

-Business data (including consumer data and table data) Database files (including database backups and snapshots) SQL logs
+- Business data (including consumer data and table data)
+- Database files (including database backups and snapshots)
+- SQL logs
-Personally identifiable information (PII) of customers' consumers (excluding TiDB Cloud account registration and login information)
+- Personally identifiable information (PII) of customers' consumers (excluding TiDB Cloud account registration and login information)

 Customer data includes data that customers or their consumers store in TiKV or TiFlash, which is located in the cloud providers' storage (such as S3 buckets or EBS of AWS).

 Customer data does not include TiDB Cloud's operational, diagnosis, or metadata:

-Operational data: TiDB Cloud control plane logs, runtime metrics, usage policies, and service ticket-related information.
+- Operational data: TiDB Cloud control plane logs, runtime metrics, usage policies, and service ticket-related information.
-Diagnosis data: TiDB cluster logs (including logs, error logs, and slow query logs), metrics (including usage and runtime metrics), configuration (including TiDB cluster configuration items, node IP addresses, and values), monitoring, and alert-related information.
+- Diagnosis data: TiDB cluster logs (including logs, error logs, and slow query logs), metrics (including usage and runtime metrics), configuration (including TiDB cluster configuration items, node IP addresses, and values), monitoring, and alert-related information.
-Metadata: TiDB Cloud account registration information (including email, company name, phone number, and IP address), permissions, endpoint services, devices, versions, and tag-related information.
+- Metadata: TiDB Cloud account registration information (including email, company name, phone number, and IP address), permissions, endpoint services, devices, versions, and tag-related information.

-For more information about TiDB Cloud's operational data, please refer to [TiDB Cloud Privacy Policy](https://www.pingcap.com/privacy-policy/) and [TiDB Cloud Data Processing Agreement](https://www.pingcap.com/legal/data-processing-agreement-for-tidb-cloud-services/).
+For more information about the operational data, see [TiDB Cloud Privacy Policy](https://www.pingcap.com/privacy-policy/) and [TiDB Cloud Data Processing Agreement](https://www.pingcap.com/legal/data-processing-agreement-for-tidb-cloud-services/).

 ## Who owns customer data?